epcim/hugo-site-apealive/content/about_petr.md

 I have experience as team lead and architect for private cloud implementation.
 My current primary focus is cloud service implementation and application development for cloud environments.
-As of 2014 I work on DevOps tool-chain using Chef, Docker, OpenStack, Drone, KitchenCI and Serverspec, ...
+As of 2014 I work on DevOps tool-chain using Chef, Docker, OpenStack, Consul, Drone.io, KitchenCI, InSpec, ...

 ### Key skills